magiccrafter/cloud-spanner-r2dbc/README.md

 See the above section regarding `ConnectionFactory` options for more information.

-## Back Pressure
+## Backpressure

-Table rows are transmitted from Cloud Spanner in fragments called `PartialResultset`.
+When read queries are made to Cloud Spanner databases, the query result's rows are transmitted from Cloud Spanner to the client in batches called `PartialResultSets`.
-The number of fragments for each row cannot be determined beforehand.
+These `PartialResultSet` objects may contain any number of row fragments, and the Cloud Spanner R2DBC driver retrieves and processes the `PartialResultSets` into Spanner table rows.

+This has certain implications for backpressure.

-While you can decide the number of rows you request from `SpannerResult`, the Cloud Spanner R2DBC driver will always request a fixed number of fragments from Cloud Spanner to fulfill your request and will do so repeatedly if necessary.
+While you can decide the number of rows you request from `SpannerResult`, the Cloud Spanner R2DBC driver still must request at least one `PartialResultSet` object from the Spanner database to convert into well-formed rows.

-The default number of fragments per request to Cloud Spanner is 1, but this can be configured with the `partial_result_set_fetch_size` config property for your situation.
+Therefore, Cloud Spanner R2DBC driver offers a setting `partial_result_set_fetch_size` through the `ConnectionFactory` which you to set the prefetch size of the initial request of `PartialResultSets` made to Spanner.
+[Prefetch](https://projectreactor.io/docs/core/release/reference/#_operators_changing_the_demand_from_downstream) is a way to tune the initial request made on these inner sequences.

+By default, the `partial_result_set_fetch_size` config is set to 1; it may be customized to your situation.